percona/percona-backup-mongodb/doc/source/config.rst

      - string
      - YES
      - The key to sign your programmatic requests to the storage bucket
+   * - ``storage.s3.uploadPartSize``
+     - int
+     - NO
+     - The size of data chunks to be uploaded to the bucket.
+Default: 10MB.

+       |PBM| automatically increases the ``uploadPartSize`` value if the size of the file to be uploaded exceeds the max allowed file size.
+(The max allowed file size is calculated with the default values of uploadPartSize * `maxUploadParts <https://docs.aws.amazon.com/sdk-for-go/api/service/s3/s3manager/#pkg-constants>`_ and is appr.
+97,6 GB)

+       By setting this option, you can manually adjust the size of data chunks if |PBM| failed to do it for some reason.
+The defined ``uploadPartSize`` value overrides the default value and is used for calculating the max allowed file size

 Filesystem storage options
 -------------------------------------------------------------------------------